awsdocs/amazon-opensearch-service-developer-guide/doc_source/migration.md

 1. Create an OpenSearch Service domain\.

-1. Give OpenSearch Service permissions to access the bucket, and give your user account permissions to work with snapshots\.
+1. Give OpenSearch Service permissions to access the bucket, and ensure you have permissions to work with snapshots\.

 1. Restore the snapshot on the OpenSearch Service domain\.